-University status and response
+University status and response to COVID-19

 The University is acting on advice from sources including the Foreign and Commonwealth Office, World Health Organization, the NHS and Public Health England.
 Our own academic experts in infectious diseases and other relevant subjects are involved in our response to coronavirus.

-Emergency response stages
+Emergency response stages and contingency planning

-Current status: Stage 3 – moving towards Stage 2
+Current status: Stage 2

 |4||Physical closure of the majority of University and College buildings.
 Parks and open spaces open to the public.
 Departments physically closed.
 Staff work remotely where possible.
 Only core support functions continue|

-|2||University operates in line with social distancing restrictions with as full a student cohort as possible on site; teaching and assessment taking place with the optimum combination of face-to-face teaching and online learning; and a fully operational research programme underway.
-Some areas of the University open to public in line with social distancing restrictions.|
+|2||University operates with as full a student cohort as possible on site; teaching and assessment taking place with the optimum combination of in-person teaching and online learning that optimises learning and supports staff and students who cannot attend; and a fully operational research programme underway.
+Some areas of the University open to public.|

-|1||Emphasis on face-to-face vs remote learning and assessment, and on-site working vs remote working.
-Increased public access including to public spaces; colleges (including conference facilities); and non-teaching and education related events.|
+|1||Emphasis on in-person learning and assessment, and on-site working.
+Increased public access including to public spaces, colleges (including conference facilities), and non-teaching and education related events.|

 |0||The University operates as usual|